AdelaTpaga/android-sdk/README.md

 </dependency>
 ```

-1. Download and import tpagasdk module into project
+> 1. Other option is download and import the module [https://github.com/AdelaTpaga/android-sdk/tree/master/SampleTpagaSdk/tpagasdk](tpagasdk) into your project.

-2. Add ‘compile project(":tpagasdk")’ in your app build.gradle
+> 2. Add ‘compile project(":tpagasdk")’ in your app build.gradle

 ```